ToniWonKanobi/theoveranalyzed.net/posts/2015/2/3/my-take-on-net-neutrality.md

 When I have conversations with people regarding anything technology related, there is a small fear in my mind that my zeal and fervor might be a tad bit off-putting.[^of] Accordingly, I typically hold back, unless I can discern that the person with whom I am conversing is well versed in technology.[^t]

-I approach many conversations -- not just ones about technology -- in this manner.
+I approach many conversations---not just ones about technology---in this manner.
 I learned early on in life that when discussing a topic with someone, the worst thing I could do is disagree with them.
 Yes, it started early on for me, perhaps on the playground.[^p] I can see myself there, potentially discussing [Power Rangers][wikipedia].
 I thought the [Red Ranger was more important than the Green Ranger][youtube], which, at that time, was *so* counter-culture.
 I would have been very reluctant to share that with anyone, for fear that because my opinion was contrary to most everyone else's, I might be ostracized for it.[^o]

 # Present-Day